-- (a) Section 902.1 Definitions.
+- (2) Section 902.1 is amended by adding 902.1-U to read as follows: - (a) Section 902.1 Definitions.
 Undetermined Occupancy.
 In buildings of undeclared use with floor to structure height greater than 14 feet (356 mm), the fire sprinkler system shall be designed to conform to Extra Hazard Group I design density.
 In buildings of undeclared use with floor to structure height less than 14 feet (356 mm), the fire sprinkler system shall be designed to conform to Ordinary Group II design density.
-Where a subsequent occupancy requires a system with greater capability, it shall be the responsibility of the owner and/or the occupant to upgrade the system. - (3) Section 902.1 is amended by adding 902.1-S to read as follows: - (a) Section 902.1 Definitions.
-Substantial Addition or Expansion: Any repair, reconstruction, rehabilitation, addition or other improvement of a building or structure that meet any of the following: - An existing building or structure not classified as Group R-3 occupancy, which undergoes any addition of floor area that is equal to or exceeds 25 percent of the existing gross floor area. - 2.
-An existing Group R-3 building or structure, which undergoes any addition of floor area that is equal to or exceeds 50 percent of the existing gross floor area. - 3.
-An existing building or structure, which undergoes any alteration of floor area that is equal to or exceeds 50 percent of the existing gross floor area. - 4.
-A building or structure, which undergoes any combination of repair, reconstruction, rehabilitation, alteration, addition or other improvement that is equal to or exceeds 50 percent of the existing gross floor area. - 5.
+Where a subsequent occupancy requires a system with greater capability, it shall be the responsibility of the owner and/or the occupant to upgrade the system. - 2) (3) Section 902.1 is amended by adding 902.1-S two definitions to read as follows: - (a) Section 902.1 Definitions.

+Substantial Addition or Expansion: Any repair, reconstruction, rehabilitation, addition or other improvement of a building or structure that meet any of the following:

+- 1. An automatic sprinkler system shall be provided throughout all existing building or structure not classified as Group R-3 occupancy, which undergoes any buildings where a substantial addition of floor area that is equal to or exceeds 25 percent of the existingnew gross floor area. - 2.
+An existing Group R-3 building or structure, which undergoes any addition of floor area that is equal to or exceeds 50 exceeds fifty percent of the existing gross floor area. - 3.
+An existing building or structure, which undergoes any alteration of floor area that is equal to or exceeds 50 percent of the existing, or the total new gross floor area. - a) 4.
+A building or structure, which undergoes any combination of repair, reconstruction, rehabilitation, alteration, addition or other improvement that is equal to or exceeds 50 percent of the existing gross floor area.
+3,600 or greater. - 5.
 If in the determination of the building official the structure has sustained substantial damage, any repairs are considered substantial improvement regardless of the actual repair work performed. - 6.
-The cost of which equals to or exceeds 50 percent of the market value of the structure before the improvement or repair is started. - 6.1.
+The cost of which equals to or exceeds 50 percent of the market value of the structure before the improvement or repair is started.

+- 6.1.
 Any project for improvement of a building required to correct existing health, sanitary or safety code violations identified by the building official and that are the minimum necessary to assure safe living conditions. - 6.2.
-Any alteration of a historic structure provided that the alteration will not preclude the structure's continued designation as a historic structure. - (4) Section 903.1 is amended to read as follows: - (a) Section 903.1 General.
+Any alteration of a historic structure provided that the alteration will not preclude the structure's continued designation as a historic structure.

+- b) Substantial Alteration.
+An automatic sprinkler system shall be provided throughout an existing R-3 occupancy building where fifty percent of the combined linear length of all the exterior and interior walls are altered and fifty percent of the roof structure is being altered. - 3) Section 903.1 is amended to read as follows: - a) (a) Section 903.1 General.
 Automatic sprinkler systems shall comply with this section.
 For the purposes of this section, fire walls shall not be considered as creating separate buildings.
-An automatic sprinkler system shall be provided for all new buildings with a gross floor area that exceeds 5,000 square feet (464.51 m), and in the locations set forth in Section 903.
+An automatic sprinkler system shall be provided for all new buildings with a gross floor area that exceeds 5,000 square feet (464.51 m-2-m2), and in the locations set forth in Section 903.